 Natural changes in vaginal discharge

 In the first part of the menstrual cycle, just before ovulation, the vaginal discharge is clear and its texture is similar to that of egg whites.
-The presence of this discharge indicates fertility is at its peak.
+The presence of this discharge indicates that fertility is at its peak.

 Before menstruation, the second stage of the cycle, the discharge is thick, less abundant and sticky.

-If the color has changed to white and is thick and lumpy, like sour milk, it’s likely that you’re suffering from a fungal infection caused by candida.
+If the color has changed to white and is thick and lumpy, like sour milk, then it’s likely that you’re suffering from a fungal infection caused by candida.

 Although infection can occur during any part of the cycle, it often increases during the pre-menstrual period.

 Recommended for you: Simple Treatments for Vaginal Infections

 This type of discharge is caused by intestinal parasites, the most common being trichomonas that are sexually transmitted.